atharva-18/GSoC2021/README.md

 The work has definitely helped improve my programming skills, and I learned a great deal about 3D rendering and physics simulation.

+## About Me

+I am a final-year undergraduate engineering student at DJ Sanghvi College of Engineering, University of Mumbai pursuing Electronics Engineering.

+I primarily work with autonomous robotics and self-driving software.
+I have been a part of the Formula Student team of my institute where we are building a self-developed autonomous race-car.
+Through the team, I gained hands-on experience in robot navigation and perception, and motivated me to further explore ROS and Gazebo.
+I have also worked at a startup to develop and deploy autonomous navigation software for use in warehouse environments.

+During my time at Open Robotics, I had the oppurtunity to directly work on features that were used by users in the robotics industry and academia.

+Thank you for reading.

+Kind Regards\
+Atharva Pusalkar